 To get an overview of the interests data, you can visit Audience » Interests » Overview.

-You can also find a detailed interests report on affinity categories, in-marketing segment and other categories in Google Analytics.
+You can also find specific interests reports on affinity categories, in-marketing segments, and other categories within Google Analytics.

 2. Google AMP tracking